wp-plugins/simple-feed-customizer/readme.txt

 I built this plugin in order to deter scrapers who were constantly a torn in my flesh stealing my blog articles via some [special kind of software]( http://tech4sky.com/build-scraper-site-blogger-wordpress/) that rip-off RSS feed.

-More information on how this plugin works can be found at [Tech4sky.com post]( http://tech4sky.com/simple-feed-customizer-wordpress-plugin/)
+More information on how this plugin works can be found [Here]( http://w3guy.com/simple-feed-customizer-wordpress-plugin/)

 == Installation ==